The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 information to remain accurate over a period of time, and the dynamic

 nature of the project does have things changing.
+You can also leave us a voice mail.

 In January 2013 we mailed an update letter to businesses and residents